qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 Table Composer 1: Print Composer Tools

 All Print Composer tools are available in menus and as icons in a toolbar.
-The toolbar can be switched off and on using the right mouse button holding the mouse over the toolbar.
+The toolbar can be switched off and on using the right mouse button over the toolbar.

 .. index::
    single:Composer_Template